MindSG

 Sleep deprivation

-Physical discomfort such as pain, fever
+Physical discomfort such as pain or fever

 Impaired vision or hearing causing misinterpreted sight and sounds